KTH/devops-course/contributions/tutorial/rhodin-kotsias/README.md

 * The tutorial is doable in the browser without a local environment (eg on https://www.katacoda.com/) (optional)

 Hopefully we can get some originality in there as well, since there doesn't seem to be too many BuildBot tutorials out there.

+### Completed Tutorial
+The tutorial is completed and can be found [here](https://www.katacoda.com/rainkurosu/scenarios/buildbot-setup).